Notes : Robert Parker 92/100, Gault Millau 17/20, RVF 16/20

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Domaine rated (2016 guide) 1*Star (Stars in the making or quality winegrowers with a good level of production, you won't be disappointed when you taste the wines from these estates)
+Estate rated (2016 guide) 1*Star (Stars in the making or quality winemakers with good production levels, you won't be disappointed when you taste the wines from these estates)

 About the domain :